ProspectPyxis/omnicow.fish/README.md

   - The version installed by your package manager should work, but the latest release from [this fork](https://github.com/cowsay-org/cowsay) is recommended.
+- Perl 5
+  - Perl is already a dependency for cowsay, but it's also explicitly mentioned here for clarity, since `perl` is also directly used in some functions.

 Install with [Fisher](https://github.com/jorgebucaran/fisher) (recommended):